News Explorer

 More info about database backup and restore in News Explorer can be found here.

-You can adjust the color scheme and some other aspects of the app, to make it fit with your mood and taste.
+You can adjust the color theme and some other aspects of the app, to make it fit with your mood and taste.

 macOS